nanlabs/nancy.js/examples/node-package-managers/README.md

 ## Installation times / Benchmarks

+The installation times shown below were obtained after making small repositories of our own.
+You can see them in this repository, inside the [examples](./examples/) folder.

 Time it takes to install Chakra-UI:

 - NPM: 5.15s user 2.02s system 31% cpu 22.981 total